rlorimier/the-pink-silk/README.md

   ![SHOPPING-BAG](media/images/shopping-bag.png)

+#### USER STORY

+*As an user I want to write a testimonial so other users and the admin can read my opnion*

+*As an user I want to see reviews so I can decide if this is the right place for me*

 * TESTIMONIALS
   * All users can read and leave comments on the testimonials.
   * Registered users can write new testimonials.